 When you have a target persona in mind, you can steer the software development project in the right direction.
 You'll be aware of the challenges and problems of that target persona and create a software solution that answers those problems.

-After defining the target persona, the next item on the software development project plan is to describe the primary features of your software.
+After defining the target persona, the next item on the software development project plans is to describe the primary features of your software.
 What are the specific features you want to be included?
 Dive deep into the details.
 What type of payment system would it have?
 Do you want to include a loyalty program?

 The engineering team must know what functionalities the software will have from the beginning and what functionalities you plan on adding later.
 It'll be easier for the engineering team to come up with an estimation once they know what they'll be working on.
 That's why knowing how to write a project plan is highly beneficial.

 With a good understanding of the market, the user, and your ultimate goals with the software, you provide a framework for your software development project plan.
 That’s when you can start thinking about functionality and features that you need.
 It’s always good to split these features into "Essentials", "Nice to Have's", and "Bonuses."
 This way you can look at creating software that meets all the essential requirements, and put time and effort into "Nice to Have's" or "Bonuses" that you think are going to bring the most value with the least effort.
 That way you can have a core product available faster, and can look at expanding the software in the future based on user feedback, which can save a lot of time and money over creating a full product up front.Sam Orchard, Creative Director, Edge of the Web